Conjunctive Queries: Unique Characterizations and Exact Learnability: Introduction

 Known results \cite{FoniokNT08,AlexeCKT2011} imply that not every finite structure has such a frontier, and, moreover, a finite structure has a frontier if and only if the structure (modulo homomorphic equivalence) satisfies a structural property called \emph{c-acyclicity}.
 These known results, however, are based on exponential constructions, and no polynomial algorithms for constructing frontiers were previously known.

 \begin{contribution}[Polynomial-time algorithms for constructing frontiers] We show that, for c-acyclic structures, a frontier can in fact be computed \emph{in polynomial time}.
 More specifically, we present two polynomial-time algorithms.
-The first algorithm takes any c-acyclic structure and produces a frontier consisting of structures that are themselves not necessarily c-acyclic.
-Indeed, we show that this is unavoidable.
-The second algorithm applies to a more restricted class of acyclic structures and yields a frontier consisting entirely of structures belonging to the same class (that is, the class of structures in question is frontier-closed). \end{contribution}
+The first algorithm takes any c-acyclic structure and produces a frontier consisting of structures that are themselves not necessarily c-acyclic (Sect.~\ref{sec:frontier-cacyclic}).
+The second algorithm applies to a more restricted class of acyclic structures but yields a frontier consisting entirely of structures belonging to the same class, that is, the class of structures in question is frontier-closed (Sect.~\ref{sec:frontier-closed}). \end{contribution}

 We use these to obtain new results on the existence and efficient constructability of unique characterizations for CQs: